TanStack/router/docs/framework/react/guide/custom-link.md

 > React.forwardRef wil not be required in React 19 -->

-To can then use your newly created `Link` component as any other `Link`
+You can then use your newly created `Link` component as any other `Link`

 ```tsx
 <NavigationLink